matdombrock/matdombrock.com/source/posts/adsr-env.md

   return { attack, decay, sustain, release };
 }
 ```

+**Notes:**
+- **Using a single wavetable:** In my opinion, storing the envelope wavetable (super-table) in 4 parts is a better way to illustrate what is really happening here.
+That being said, a single wavetable is more efficient and easier to manage, especially for real-time or embedded applications.
+The only tradeoff is you need to track the index ranges for each stage, but this is straightforward.

+- **Table Resolution:** Higher resolution (more samples) gives smoother curves but uses more memory and may be slower.
+Choose a resolution that balances quality and performance for your use case.

 ## Calculating the Stage

 We can represent the current position in the super-table with a `position` value between `0..1`.